Duration: 5 days

-- To ensure your success in this course you should have the following requirements: Recognize information security vulnerabilities and threats in the context of risk management.
+- The ability to recognize information security vulnerabilities and threats in the context of risk management.

-- Foundational knowledge of the concepts and operational framework of common assurance safeguards in computing environments.
-Safeguards include, but are not limited to, basic authentication and authorization, resource permissions, and anti-malware mechanisms.
+- Safeguards include, but are not limited to, basic authentication and authorization, resource permissions, and anti-malware mechanisms.

 - Foundational knowledge of the concepts and operational framework of common assurance safeguards in network environments.